Taiwanization: History and development

 Tangwai politicians in Taipei in 1951.

-No one can confirm when the concept of Taiwanization has started.
+There is currently no known documentation that confirms when the concept of Taiwanization has started.
 Some say when the first large wave of Han people emigrated from mainland China to Taiwan in the mid-16th century, they must have wanted to maintain some independence from the control of the ruling class in their original hometown.
 Others say that only when the Kingdom of Tungning, with its capital at Tainan, was built by the Zheng family in 1662, did this concept appear.

-Most Chinese contemporary scholars of mainland China believe the roots of the localization movement began during the Japanese rule (1895 to 1945), when groups organized to lobby the Imperial Japanese government for greater Taiwanese autonomy and home rule.
+Most Chinese contemporary scholars of mainland China say the roots of the localization movement began during the Japanese rule (1895 to 1945), when groups organized to lobby the Imperial Japanese government for greater Taiwanese autonomy and home rule.
 After the Kuomintang (KMT) took over Taiwan, the Taiwan home-rule groups were decimated in the wake of the February 28 Incident of 1947.
 The KMT viewed Taiwan primarily as a base to retake mainland China and quickly tried to subdue potential political opposition on the island.
 The KMT did little to promote a unique Taiwanese identity; often newly immigrated Chinese or "mainlanders" as they were called, working in administrative positions, lived in neighborhoods where they were segregated from the Taiwanese.
 Others, especially poorer refugees, were shunned by the Hoklo Taiwanese and lived among aborigines instead.
 The mainlanders often learned Hokkien.
 However, since Mandarin was enforced as the official language of the Republic of China and Taiwanese was not allowed to be spoken in schools, the mainlanders who learned Taiwanese found their new language skills to diminish.
 As Taiwanese, or any language other than Mandarin, was forbidden in the military posts, many mainlanders whose family lived in martial villages only spoke Mandarin and perhaps their home language (e.g. Cantonese, Shanghainese, etc.).
 The promotion of Chinese nationalism within Taiwan and the fact that the ruling group on Taiwan were considered outsiders by some were the reasons cited for both the Taiwan independence movement and Taiwanization.

-In the 1970s and 1980s there was a shift in power away from the KMT to people native to Taiwan.
+In the 1970s and 1980s, there was a shift in power away from the KMT to people native to Taiwan.
 This, combined with cultural liberalization and the increasing remoteness of the possibility of retaking mainland China, led to a cultural and political movement which emphasized a Taiwan-centered view of history and culture rather than one which was China-centered or even, as before 1946, Japan-centered.
 Taiwanization was strongly supported by President Lee Teng-hui.